 These are just some examples so don’t be limited to this.
 If your idea involves culture and arts and you want to share that with audiences, NST wants to hear from you.

 To pitch your idea, you can use the handy form attached but we’re also open for you to send in your application in the best way that represents you and the idea.
 You may want to send in a video, or write to us in a different format, as long as you cover who you are, what the idea is, how much of the £1,000 you are looking to use and why you want to learn the skills that come with managing and putting on arts events.

 What we are looking for:

 We are not looking for companies who are pitching their shows to be in our spaces.
 We want people from Southampton to be pitching Southampton based ideas, for spaces across the city.
 Your idea could be hosting a musician in your living room for your friends and neighbours to supporting a play reading at your local library.

-If you have questions and queries don’t be afraid to get in touch with our Studio Producer, Hannah Bevan about this programme before applying – [email protected]
+If you have questions and queries don’t be afraid to get in touch with our Producer, Emily Moseley about this programme before applying – [email protected]